Mental wellbeing

 Meet LSE's Staff Counselling team

-The School has an in-house counselling team for both staff and students that allows you to discuss a problem or situation that is causing concern or distress that is taking place at work or home.
+The School has an in-house counselling team for staff that allows you to discuss a problem or situation that is causing concern or distress that is taking place at work or home.

 The counselling at LSE is fully inclusive where individuals should feel comfortable approaching staff counsellors regardless of age, sex, ethnicity, disability, sexual orientation, gender identity, and religious faith.